 An Otolaryngologist is a physician who diagnoses and treat disorders of the head and neck.
 The medical disorders treated by our provider includes chronic ear infection, sinusitis, snoring and sleep apnea, hearing loss, allergies and hay fever, swallowing disorders, nosebleeds, hoarseness, dizziness, and head and neck cancer.

-Their special skills include diagnosing and managing diseases of the sinuses, larynx (voice box), oral cavity, and upper pharynx (mouth and throat), as well as structures of the neck and face.
+Commonly referred to as ENT physicians, their special skills include diagnosing and managing diseases of the sinuses, larynx (voice box), oral cavity, and upper pharynx (mouth and throat), as well as structures of the neck and face.

 Otolaryngologists diagnose, treat, and manage specialty-specific disorders as well as many primary care problems in both children and adults.

 - Ears — Hearing loss affects one in 10 North Americans.
 The unique domain of otolaryngologists is the treatment of ear disorders.
 They are trained in both the medical and surgical treatment of hearing, ear infections, balance disorders, ear noise (tinnitus), nerve pain, and facial and cranial nerve disorders.
 Otolaryngologists also manage congenital (birth) disorders of the outer and inner ear.

 - Nose — About 35 million people develop chronic sinusitis each year, making it one of the most common health complaints in America.
 Care of the nasal cavity and sinuses is one of the primary skills of otolaryngologists.
 Management of the nasal area includes allergies and sense of smell.
 Breathing through, and the appearance of, the nose are also part of otolaryngologists’ expertise.